 The Group holds forward contracts for the purchase or sale of foreign currency.
 These insurance contracts are considered derivative financial instruments that meet the conditions to be considered hedging instruments.
-Hedges that cover foreign currency risk on the fair value of monetary financial assets and liabilities in foreign currency, including both changes in the market value of the financial instruments designated as hedges and changes in the market value of the hedged risk, are charged or credited to profit and loss, as appropriate.
+Hedges that cover foreign currency risk on the fair value of monetary financial assets and liabilities in foreign currency, including both changes in the market value of the financial instruments designated as hedges and changes in the market value of the hedged item caused by the hedged risk, are charged or credited to profit and loss, as appropriate.